xianxianzhou/PrivadoID-docs/docs/issuer/schema.md

 :::info

-Polygon ID offers an intuitive, user-friendly interface to create schemas: the Schema Builder. [<ins>Here</ins>](schema-builder.md) you can find a tutorial for this tool.
+Uptick ID offers an intuitive, user-friendly interface to create schemas: the Schema Builder. [<ins>Here</ins>](schema-builder.md) you can find a tutorial for this tool.
 You can also access it on <ins>[https://schema-builder.polygonid.me/](https://schema-builder.polygonid.me/)</ins>.

 :::